RECIPES:

 How to Make Compound Butter

-1. Blanch the ramps.
 Bring a large pot of water to a boil.
-Add the ramps and blanch until bright green and the leaves have wilted, about 30 seconds.
+Prep a bowl of water filled with ice water.
+Add the ramps to the boiling water and blanch until bright green and the leaves have wilted, about 30 seconds.

-2. Dry the ramps.
-Squeeze as much water from the ramps as possible, drying with paper towels.
+Add to the ice water to stop the cooking process.
+Drain and squeeze as much water from the ramps as possible, drying with paper towels.

 Ideas for other compound butter flavors: